3 Performance Keys to consider before buying a laptop (new or used) in Ghana

 A University Student

-For a student in the University, who would be dealing with assignments, there is not the need for a much “monster” laptop.
+For a student at the University, who would be dealing with assignments, there is not the need for a much “monster” laptop.
 A Core-i3 processor laptop with 4GB Ram would be perfect.
 Don’t be tricked into buying anything less than an i3.

 Accountants and other regular workers normally run customised software.
 A Core i5 with 4GB or 6GB ram is best for optimal performance.